Author: James McLoughlin / Submitted: 18 May 2020.

 This article is undergoing peer review.

 Movement training within neurorehabilitation utilises knowledge from the fields of theoretical motor control and learning, musculoskeletal and neurological rehabilitation.
 Rehabilitation has embraced the International Classification of Functioning as a useful conceptual framework to identify impairments, activity levels and participation, in addition to facilitators and barriers to the rehabilitation process (Health Organization, 2001).
 Movement training in neurorehabilitation can aim for restoration, adaptation, maintenance and prevention, themes likely to have relevance across all areas of physical therapy (Lennon et al., 2018).
 There is however no clear classification system for movement training interventions that could provide an organized way of identifying and labelling the many active ingredients for training (Hart et al., 2014).
 Treatments can be listed under many labels such as; disciplines (physical therapy, exercise physiology), functions (walking, balance), symptoms (pain, tremor), body parts (knee, trunk), impairments (strengthening, cognitive training), sensory systems (vestibular, proprioceptive), techniques (mobilization, facilitation), philosophies (Tai Chi, Yoga), researched protocols (Constraint Induced Movement Therapy), equipment (Treadmill training, Robotics), orthosis/prosthesis (Splints, Braces), actions (isometric, ballistic) approaches (Action Observation, Task Specific Practice) and original concept inventors (Brunnstrom, Bobath).
-In the current climate of evidenced based learning, inconsistent labels such as these make information dissemination incredibly challenging.
+In the current climate of evidenced based learning, inconsistent labels such as these can make information dissemination very challenging.
+These problems with interdisciplinary rehabilitation terminology have been described as inevitable ‘growing pains’ which can lead to misinterpretation and conflict (Levin et al., 2009).
 Clinicians rarely use isolated interventions (Hayward et al., 2014; Kleynen et al., 2017), which creates an immediate divide between clinical practice and many singular or simple research design protocols.
-A common language of movement training principles could help teach clinical reasoning and guide research toward specific problems encountered in practice (Esculier et al., 2018).
+Poor intervention reporting is a common theme that limits the interpretation and implementation of research findings.
+For example, improved standards in the reporting and design of future stroke rehabilitation research has been recognised as a high priority (Bernhardt et al., 2019).
+As various clinical disciplines and research fields combine, a common language of movement training principles could help facilitate clinical reasoning, guide research toward specific problems encountered in practice (Esculier et al., 2018) and improve communication and coordination across disciplines (Hart et al., 2014).

 While ‘neuroplasticity’ is an important physiological process for motor learning, the term itself is often exploited as a popular buzzword that lacks specific meaning to guide clinical practice.
 Neuroplasticity refers to the ability of the central nervous system (CNS) to make structural and functional changes in response to internal and external stimuli (Cramer et al., 2011).
 Clinicians can learn basic principles of plasticity such as specificity, intensity, time and age in the hope that it can inform clinical practice to improve rehabilitation interventions (Kleim & Jones, 2008).
 These principles are likely to be important yet remain limited in their ability to guide specific movement training at an operational level.